-Along with the standard Earth sciences major, we offer concentrations in environmental geology, ocean sciences, planetary sciences, and combined majors with environmental studies and anthropology are available.
+Along with the standard Earth sciences major, we offer concentrations in environmental geology, geology, ocean sciences, planetary sciences, and combined majors with environmental studies and anthropology are available.
 There is also a minor in Earth sciences.

 The core of the major includes calculus, physics, chemistry, and a group of comprehensive Earth and planetary sciences courses.
 For the standard B.S., students then select at least six additional courses from a diverse list of upper-division electives, with at least two that involve significant laboratory or field data acquisition and analysis.
 These electives, often in combination with additional upper-division courses from E&PS or related departments, provide the student with expertise in one or more subdisciplines within Earth science.

 Faculty and students answer questions such as: how did the Earth form?
 What is the history of life on Earth?
 How do mountain ranges form?
 What causes earthquakes?
 How do we prevent coastal erosion?
 What has been the Earth's climate in the past and how will it change?
 How are other planets in our solar system different from Earth?

 - Lecture, lab, and field courses cover essential topics and provide unique opportunities to study geology, Earth system sciences, geophysics, geologic hazards, water resources, marine geophysics, surface processes, climate modeling, and planetary science.